clarkezone/clarkezone.github.io/_posts/2023-10-31-tailscale-operator.md

 <img style="width:370;height:270px" src="/static/img/2023-tailscaleoperator/ineedanexitfast.jpg" >

-The feature <a href="https://q6o.to/bptsk8sop" target="_blank">went into preview</a> earlier this year and I got further hyped about it talking to <a href="https://q6o.to/maisenali" target="_blank">Maism Ali</a> at Tailscale Up in May 2023 but it was only over the last few days (writing this on Sunday July 30th 2023) that I finally got around to trying the operator out in my setup.
+The feature <a href="https://q6o.to/bptsk8sop" target="_blank">went into preview</a> earlier this year and I got further hyped about it talking to <a href="https://q6o.to/maisenali" target="_blank">Maisem Ali</a> at Tailscale Up in May 2023 but it was only over the last few days (writing this on Sunday July 30th 2023) that I finally got around to trying the operator out in my setup.

 The attraction of the Tailscale operator is that it makes it possible to expose any Kubernetes service running in a selfhosted cluster into a tailnet without the need to install any other cluster components or perform out-of-band config changes.